|

-The Organisation of American States, The United Nations, The World Trade Organisation.
+Organisation of American States, United Nations, World Trade Organisation.

 mixed African, European and Indian descent.
 There are small Indian, Amerindian and European minorities.